 Approximately 10 million Americans annually are victims of identity theft.
 Here are signs that indicate your identity may have been stolen:

-Problems with insurance – If you’re denied coverage or you receive bills for a procedure you didn’t undergo, it’s likely someone else is using your insurance information.
+- Problems with insurance – If you’re denied coverage or you receive bills for a procedure you didn’t undergo, someone else may be using your insurance information.

 What to do if it Happens to You

 If you think you’ve been the victim of identity theft, or think your personal or financial information has been compromised, here’s what you should do:

 First, place a 90-day fraud alert on the credit report with each credit bureau:

 - Experiancom 1-888-397-3742